Sanrio: Other animation

 Sanrio began its involvement in the production of TV and direct-to-video animation during the late 1980s and early 1990s, starting with the US-made Hello Kitty's Furry Tale Theater in 1987.
 The character My Melody got her first starring role in an animated series in the anime television series, Onegai My Melody, which first aired on TV Osaka on April 3, 2005, and was produced by Studio Comet.
 The Sugarbunnies franchise was later adapted into a 7-minute short series in 2007 and was popular enough to gain two sequels.

 Jewelpet was also adapted into an anime metaseries in 2009, which was also produced by Studio Comet, spanning 6 official seasons and one theatrical movie, making it the longest-running anime adaptation of a Sanrio franchise in history.

-Show by Rock!!, a game by Sanrio and Geechs got an anime adaptation produced by Bones in 2015—and was licensed in the United States by Funimation.
-Aggretsuko also get three animated adaptations by Fanworks, one aired on TBS and the later two were released officially on Netflix.
+Show by Rock!!, a game by Sanrio and Geechs, received an anime adaptation produced by Bones in 2015, which was licensed in the United States by Funimation.
+Aggretsuko also received three animated adaptations by Fanworks, one on TBS and the latter two released officially on Netflix.